I'm an avid gardener and lover of bearded dragons who shares my experience online.

-Bearded Dragon Origin, Temperament, and Traits
+Bearded Dragon: Origin, Temperament, and Traits

-Bearded dragons are arguably one of the easiest lizards to care for and make excellent pets.
+Bearded dragons are arguably one of the easiest lizards to care for, and they make excellent pets.
 As with any animal, it is important to educate yourself on the husbandry requirements for a species before deciding to bring one home.
 Let's start by familiarizing ourselves with the background of the bearded dragon.

 Bearded dragons are native to the deserts of Australia, and are part of the Agamidae family of lizards.
 They have a distinctive broad, triangular-shaped head and a relatively flat body; their jaws and torsos are lined with thorn-like scales.
-Adults grow between 18 to 24 inches in length including the tail.
+Adults grow between 18 and 24 inches in length including the tail.
 Males tend to be much bigger than females in most cases.

 These lizards get their name from the gular pouch on their throat.
 When the bearded dragon feels threatened, it will flare the gular pouch to look much larger than it really is.
 The throat area will also darken to a blackish-purple color that resembles a beard, hence the name bearded dragon.
 The majority of dragons available in the pet trade today are inland or central bearded dragons, although there are eight species in total.